Kate Mills

 lwhitmor@uoregon.edu

 Lucy Whitmore is a graduate student and former lab manager of the Developing Brains in Context Lab.
 She is interested in how adolescents create flexible behavioral strategies to navigate the world around them, and how these strategies might be affected by external factors.
-Currently, she is working on a project validating the machine-learning based metric of brain maturity called BrainAGE, as well as a qualitative project focusing on how adolescents think about maturity.
+You can read Lucy’s most recent empirical on BrainAGE as a measure of brain maturation in adolescence here!
 Lucy is also excited about science communication and outreach, and working closely with adolescents to answer the questions they’re interested in.
 CV

 Victoria Guazzelli Williamson